textbook-hunt/textbook-hunt/index.md

   * Skills:
     * Proactive with a flexible mind
     * Experienced with the student-to-student textbook exchange proccess
-    * Created an inter-major textbook bookshelf and google drive
+    * Created an inter-major textbook bookshelf
   * Contact: saitoshi@hawaii.edu